Stroke Fellowship Description

-The fellows will each have their own continuity clinic on Wednesday afternoons.
+The fellows will each have their own continuity clinic.
 The clinic may be held weekly or bi-weekly depending on the number of fellows in the program.
 New patients are staffed but the fellows have primary responsibility for decision making.

 In addition to seeing clinic patients and Stroke Codes, the fellows are trained in clinical investigation.
 The primary goal of training in clinical investigation is to develop skills that enable a trainee to organize and participate in clinical investigations of new methods for stroke therapy.

 At any given time, the stroke group at UCSD is participating in a variety of multicenter clinical trials.
 Recent examples include: acute therapy for stroke with hypothermia, prevention of stroke recurrence with atorvastatin and treatment of acute stroke with Transcranial LASER Therapy.
 These studies vary in their general objectives including primary or secondary prevention of stroke or acute treatment after the onset of ischemia.
 The fellows will be expected to assist in patient recruitment, conduct of the study, and compliance with all UCSD, FDA and NIH regulations to assure patient protection, privacy, and accuracy of the data.